-My work is a conglomeration of all the literature I loved as a kid.
-And so, like most conglomerations, it has trouble fitting in any one specific place.
+My work is a conglomeration of the literature I loved as a kid.
+Like many mixed-bags, it has trouble fitting into any one place.
 Some have called my books "for children" because my protagonists are animals.
-Other call it "crossover", because it speaks to the reader maturely, not shying away from big words and large ideas (although I can assure you Nyra's story is not vulgar and is completely appropriate for younger readers).
-Most of my readers are adults who are nostalgic for the animal fiction they loved as children, but every so often I'll hear from a kid (and few things make me happier).
-Nyra's stories are the only ones I've released so far, but I promise a science fiction series in a few years' time.
+Other call it "crossover" because it speaks to the reader maturely.
+Most of my readers are adults who are nostalgic for the animal fiction they loved as children, but every so often I'll hear from a young person (and few things make me happier).

 Never an ordinary dragon, Nyra grew up forbidden to breathe fire or fly.
 Like her mother before her, she has only known a life of enslavement, held in thrall by mountain dragons, which need Nyra’s ripening wings to secure hunting for the future.

-And come it does, but through a terrible accident, killing the slaves’ last chance of escape.
-To survive, Nyra must conquer the sharp-ended lies cutting her future to ribbons and the war threading in their wake.
+And come it does, but through an ill-timed accident, killing the slaves’ last chance of escape... or so it seems.
+To survive, Nyra must overcome old lies and terrible truths, each weaving a war she was never meant to encounter.

 "The Waters of Nyra is a perfect novel for dragon enthusiasts.
 What’s more, it’s perfect for readers who enjoy novels which leave humanity behind and focus exclusively on the animal point of view, be it dogs, owls, cats, or in this case, dragons." --Good Book Alert